 Its most valuable asset is the 3,400 mAh battery which can withstand up to 18 hours of continuous use.
 However, the battery can monitor and adjust power consumption.
 It records when the phone is usually used.
 This information helps the device determine which apps should be shut down for optimal performance and longevity.

-The slight 157 grams smartphone is dust and dirt-resistant, but the sensitive touchscreen will likely suffer significant damage when dropped.
+The slightly 157 grams smartphone is dust and dirt-resistant, but the sensitive touchscreen will likely suffer significant damage when dropped.

 However, the Samsung Galaxy S10 could work as a virtual assistant when handled with care, thanks to Samsung’s Bixby interface.
 Bixby lets users establish routines and uses them to control the phone’s behavior.
 For example, the phone will automatically connect to the workplace network and pull up a list of appointments and tasks.
 It’s a valuable feature for employees who have a heavy workload and whose job is to take care of others.